Organic vs paid CAC: the real numbers, by industry (2026 benchmark report) - Expanse Digital - "ROI-Driven" Performance Marketing Agency ...

 Conclusion

-The clearest lesson from the data is that organic vs paid CAC is never a single answer - it's an industry-specific equation.
-Organic channels deliver compounding, lower long-term costs in trust- and research-driven verticals, while paid remains essential for urgency, speed, and competitive saturation.
-The highest-performing businesses don't pick a side; they balance both, anchored to customer lifetime value and increasingly weighted toward organic as AI search rewrites discovery.
-Tailoring your acquisition mix to your industry - and to where search is heading - is now the difference between scaling profitably and overspending into thin margins.
+The clearest lesson in the data is that organic vs paid CAC never has a single answer.
+It's an industry-specific equation.
+Organic gives you compounding, lower long-term costs in trust- and research-driven verticals.
+Paid stays essential for urgency, speed, and saturated markets.
+The businesses that perform best don't choose a side.
+They balance both, anchor the mix to customer lifetime value, and lean increasingly organic as AI search rewrites how people discover brands.

-Connect With Expanse Digital
+Connect with Expanse Digital

 Which industries have the lowest customer acquisition costs?

-Which industries rely most on paid customer acquisition?
+Which industries rely most on paid acquisition?

-Is organic CAC always cheaper than paid CAC?
+Is organic CAC always cheaper than paid?

-How does industry type affect customer acquisition costs?
+How does industry type affect CAC?

 Which industries benefit most from SEO?

-How is AI changing customer acquisition strategies?
+How is AI changing acquisition strategy?

-What is a good CAC benchmark by industry?
+What's a good CAC benchmark by industry?

-How should businesses balance organic and paid acquisition?
+How should businesses balance organic and paid?

-How can Expanse Digital help improve customer acquisition performance?
+How can Expanse Digital help?